iamslash/TIL/kotlin/kotlin_effective.md

 // Delegates.notNull
 ```

+### Item 22: Use generics when implementing common algorithms
+### Item 23: Avoid shadowing type parameters
+### Item 24: Consider variance for generic types
-### Item 22: Reuse between different platforms by extracting common modules
+### Item 25: Reuse between different platforms by extracting common modules

-### Chapter 4: Abstraction design
+## Chapter 4: Abstraction design

-### Item 23: Each function should be written in terms of a single level of abstraction
+### Item 26: Each function should be written in terms of a single level of abstraction
-### Item 24: Use abstraction to protect code against changes
+### Item 27: Use abstraction to protect code against changes
-### Item 25: Specify API stability
+### Item 28: Specify API stability
-### Item 26: Consider wrapping external API
+### Item 29: Consider wrapping external API
-### Item 27: Minimize elements visibility
+### Item 30: Minimize elements visibility
-### Item 28: Define contract with documentation
+### Item 31: Define contract with documentation
-### Item 29: Respect abstraction contracts
+### Item 32: Respect abstraction contracts
 ## Chapter 5: Object creation

-### Item 30: Consider factory functions instead of constructors
+### Item 33: Consider factory functions instead of constructors
-### Item 31: Consider a primary constructor with named optional arguments
+### Item 34: Consider a primary constructor with named optional arguments
-### Item 32: Consider defining a DSL for complex object creation
+### Item 35: Consider defining a DSL for complex object creation
 ## Chapter 6: Class design

-### Item 33: Prefer composition over inheritance
+### Item 36: Prefer composition over inheritance
-### Item 34: Use the data modifier to represent a bundle of data
+### Item 37: Use the data modifier to represent a bundle of data
-### Item 35: Use function types instead of interfaces to pass operations and actions
+### Item 38: Use function types or functional interfaces to pass operations and actions
+### Item 39: Use sealed classes and interfaces to express restricted hierarchies
-### Item 36: Prefer class hierarchies to tagged classes
+### Item 40: Prefer class hierarchies to tagged classes
+### Item 41: Use enum to represent a list of values
-### Item 37: Respect the contract of equals
+### Item 42: Respect the contract of equals
-### Item 38: Respect the contract of hashCode
+### Item 43: Respect the contract of hashCode
-### Item 39: Respect the contract of compareTo
+### Item 44: Respect the contract of compareTo
-### Item 40: Consider extracting non-essential parts of your API into extensions
+### Item 45: Consider extracting non-essential parts of your API into extensions
-### Item 41: Avoid member extensions
+### Item 46: Avoid member extensions
 # Part 3: Efficiency
 ## Chapter 7: Make it cheap

-### Item 42: Avoid unnecessary object creation
+### Item 47: Avoid unnecessary object creation
-### Item 43: Use inline modifier for functions with parameters of functional types
+### Item 48: Use inline modifier for functions with parameters of functional types
-### Item 44: Consider using inline classes
+### Item 49: Consider using inline value classes
-### Item 45: Eliminate obsolete object references
+### Item 50: Eliminate obsolete object references
 ## Chapter 8: Efficient collection processing

-### Item 46: Prefer Sequence for big collections with more than one processing step
+### Item 51: Prefer Sequence for big collections with more than one processing step
+### Item 52: Consider associating elements to a map
+### Item 53: Consider using groupingBy instead of groupBy
-### Item 47: Limit number of operations
+### Item 54: Limit the number of operations
-### Item 48: Consider Arrays with primitives for performance-critical processing
+### Item 55: Consider Arrays with primitives for performance-critical processing
-### Item 49: Consider using mutable collections
+### Item 56: Consider using mutable collections